If you have questions about which condition or occurrence codes to use, please call the payer to ask. Barnestorm does not have this information.

 Condition code D7 can be used to override Medicare Part A, and condition code D9 can be used to override Medicare Part B when the services provided are noncovered or the services do not meet Medicare criteria.

-If the patient has Medicare Part A and Medicare Part B, include both condition codes in the extra billing info tab, under Medicaid payer.
+If the patient has Medicare Part A and Medicare Part B, include both condition codes in the extra billing info tab, under the Medicaid payer.

 For CMS 1500 form > Box 10 Is Patient's Condition Related to Employment, Auto Accident, Other Accident: